liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

     }

-Now we can create our finder method in our `EventFinderImpl` class.
+Now you can create our finder method in your `EventFinderImpl` class.
 Add the following finder method and static field to the `EventFinderImpl` class:

     public List<Event> findByEventNameEventDescriptionLocationName(